ACColin/PhyloJaltoWorkflow/README.md

 In this tutorial, I will present the use of a few functions of the program [MVFtools](https://github.com/peaselab/mvftools) ([Pease and Rosenzweig 2018](http://www.dx.doi.org/10.1109/tcbb.2015.2509997)) necessary for the downstream PhyloGWAS test, using command lines in a Unix/Linux environment.
 First,  will demonstrate how the conversion from a VCF file to a MVF format is done.
 Then, I will show how the MF file is converted to a codon format, which will be used for the final step of this short tutorial, finding nonsysnonymous variants associated with a trait.

 ## Dataset
-For computational reasons, I will use a subset of the whole data set and use the VCF file of the chromosome 1 of the tomato data available from the original paper on the [Dryad repo](https://datadryad.org/stash/dataset/doi:10.5061/dryad.182dv) or `Pease_etal_SL2.50ch01.vcf.gz` in the tutorial repository.
+For computational reasons, I will use a subset of the whole data set and use the VCF file of the chromosome 1 of the tomato data available from the original paper on the [Dryad repo](https://datadryad.org/stash/dataset/doi:10.5061/dryad.182dv).
 The file contains the combined VCF for all 29 accessions for chromosome 1.
+You will need to download the file on your own as it is too heavy to include in this repository.
 For more information on the dataset please read the original paper ([Pease et al. 2016](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002379)).

 ## Requirements